 Biological Causes of Anxiety: Root Causes of Anxiety Part 2

-The health of our brain and body has a direct effect on our mental and emotional health.
-In Part 2 of this series we uncover the biological causes of anxiety...
+The health of your brain and body directly affects your mental and emotional health.
+In Part 2 of this series, we uncover the biological causes of anxiety...

-Over the past few decades, medical and scientific researchers have developed a better understanding of the connection between our biological health: the health of our brain, body, nervous system and organs; and our psychological health: our moods, thoughts, feelings and emotions.
+Over the past few decades, medical and scientific researchers have better understood the connection between people's biological health: the brain, body, nervous system, and organs, and their npsychological health: moods, thoughts, feelings, and emotions.

-Research has shown that the health of the brain and body plays an essential role in our psychological health.
+Research has shown that the health of the brain and body plays an essential role in a person's overall psychological health.

-One major benefit of this new understanding is a better understanding of underlying biological causes of anxiety.
-When we correct these underlying causes, our anxiety is often significantly reduced or even eliminated completely.
+One significant benefit of this new understanding is a better understanding of the underlying biological causes of anxiety.

-We may not be aware that an underlying health issue may be causing our anxiety.
+A person may not know that an underlying health issue is causing anxiety.

-Biological causes of anxiety (and depression) can range from a number of possible health issues and biological changes in the brain and body.
+Biological causes of anxiety (and depression) can range from many possible health issues and physical changes in the brain and body.

-Issues can occur when we have too much or too little of a particular biological component.
+Issues can occur when a person has too much or too little of a particular biological component (a deficiency or an imbalance, for example).

-For example; being excessive or deficient in one or more brain chemicals, vitamins, minerals, or hormones.
+For example, being deficient in one or more brain chemicals, vitamins, minerals, or hormones.

-Moderate to severe anxiety can also occur as a result of disease, injury or illness.
+Moderate to severe anxiety can also occur due to disease, injury, or illness.

 The biological directly affects the psychological.

-Chemical changes in the brain can directly affect our mood and overall psychology – just as what we eat or drink can affect how we think and feel.
+Chemical changes in the brain can directly affect your mood and overall psychology – just as what you eat or drink can affect how you think and feel.

-For the purposes of this article – when we say “biological causes”, “biological” or “biology” we are referring to the broad definition of organic processes of the brain and body.
+For this article – when I say "biological causes," "biological," or "biology," I am referring to the broad definition of organic processes of the brain and body.

 Hopefully, the term “biological” or “chemical imbalances” doesn’t scare you off.

-The fundamental point is that our minds and bodies are interrelated.
+The fundamental point is that your mind and body are interrelated.

 If you want to check out the previous article on causes of anxiety, where we discuss psychological causes of anxiety, you can find it here: